k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

 - "value_tolerance?
 (R35)"
 - "F-Score"

 The two files should be in the same folder.
-As Excel stores absolute paths, the workbooklinks in "TemplateComparisonAnalytics.xlsx" have to be refreshed after download (Data -> Workbook Links -> Refresh, select the "TemplateComparison_calculatedMetrics.xlsx" file at its new location).
+As Excel stores absolute paths, the workbook links in "TemplateComparisonAnalytics.xlsx" have to be refreshed after download (Data -> Workbook Links -> Refresh, select the "TemplateComparison_calculatedMetrics.xlsx" file at its new location).

 If requirements texts are changed/new ones added, “Quality metrics.ipynb” needs to be run to update these values.
 Follow "Steps to Reproduce" for this.